Back to School Sale

 Pros

-• Ideal for holiday homes, guest rooms, and adult shared accommodation
+• Useful for vacation homes, guest rooms, and adult shared accommodations

 • Longer mattress (80 in) suits taller sleepers